 The internet, remote Virtual Private Networks (VPNs), and dental softwares allow outsourced dental billing services to be a viable option.
 Next, we’ll dive into the various ways that outsourcing your dental billing benefits your office.

 Every dental office needs an insurance billing process.
 The steps of a typical insurance billing process would look something like this:

-- Patient makes appointment and gives insurance & Personal Health Information (PHI) info to your office
+- Patient makes appointment and gives insurance & protected health information (PHI) info to your office

 - Your office enters the patients’ PHI into the dental software

 - Your dental team performs insurance verification before the patient is seen